 |Titan ESSL4000||Deso V2455BTEnvirostore 2500EVBTitan ESV2500 Deso V3500BTTitan ESV3500Tuffa 3500VBDeso V5000BTEnvirostore 5000EVBHarlequin 5400EVOTuffa 6000VBEnvirostore 8050EVB||Deso H2500BTTitan ES2500BTEnvirostore 2500EHBHarlequin 2500HQIHarlequin 3500HQI|

-As you can see from the table above, there is a large choice of tank shapes and sizes to chose from, all the above examples are from our plastic bunded oil storage tank range, from leading manufacturers, we can also offer a range of bunded tanks manufactured in steel, this flexible manufacturing method allows for bespoke sizes and capacities to suit any requirements.
+As you can see from the table above, there is a large choice of shapes and sizes to choose from.
+All the above examples are from our plastic bunded oil tank range, from leading manufacturers.
+We also offer a range of oil tanks with steel bunding.
+This flexible manufacturing method allows for bespoke sizes and capacities to suit any requirements.

-Vertical shape tanks, with a round footprint, offer the best value per liter, requiring less moulding material due to there inherent strength, these vertical bunded tanks work well in corners and new installation.
-Being the strongest design, vertical tanks can be manufactured in capacities unto 15,000L for oil storage but equal good in the smaller sizes.
+Vertical shape tanks, with a round footprint, offer the best value per litre.
+They require less moulding material due to a cylinder’s inherent strength, these vertical bunded tanks work well in corners and new installations.
+Being the strongest design, vertical tanks can be manufactured in capacities from 10,000 litres up to 15,000L for oil storage.
+They also perform equally as good in smaller sizes.

-Horizontal tanks, square in general shape are best choice in the 1650L to 2500L range, replacing the old steel 600gl tank, 6' x 4' x 4'.
+Horizontal tanks, square in general shape, are the best choice in the 1650L to 2500L range, replacing the old, steel, 600gl tank.
+6' x 4' x 4'.
 Ideal for larger houses with enough outside space for a tank of theses dimensions.

-When it comes to domestic heating oil storage tank construction and material, the majority of tanks we supply are the plastic bunded variety manufactured from a medium density polyethylene (MDPE).
+The majority of tanks we supply are of the plastic bunded variety.
+Most of our Domestic heating oil storage tanks are manufactured from a medium density polyethylene (MDPE).
 The inner tank is rotationally moulded as a single piece with no seams or joints.
-This tank is then placed into the 2 part outer bund, where the bottom half of the bund will have at least 110% of the capacity of the inner tank.
-The bund top is then bolted to the bottom half of the bund to complete the tank as an integrally bunded unit, where the fill point, inspection hatch and level gauge are installed on the inner tank - protecting them from the environment, against accidental damage and out of direct sunlight.
-The outer bunded top has a large lid to access the inner tank and fittings, But steel does have some benefits too, see the comparison table below.
+This tank is then placed into a 2 part, outer bund.
+The bottom half of the bund will have at least 110% capacity of the inner tank.
+The bund top is then bolted to the bottom half of the bund to complete the tank as an integrally bunded unit.
+The fill point, inspection hatch and level gauge are installed on the inner tank.
+This protects them from accidental damage, the environment and keeps them out of direct sunlight.
+The outer bunded top has a large lid to access the inner tank and fittings.
+These Bunded Fuel Tanks often come with up to 10 Years Warranty.

 |Plastic||Will not rust.Can be reinforce with steel frames for greater strength.Will not require painting.Does not suffer from condensation.UV Stabilised material.Easy to install with moulded in handles and lighter material for handling.||Only available in 'off-the-shelf' sizes - But lots of choice.Not as secure as steel.UV light from the sun can effect life span, but still expect 20+ years from most good quality tanks.|